rocfd/brewpitopes/README.md

 6. (Locally) Use the FASTA to predict linear epitopes using [Bepipred 2.0](https://services.healthtech.dtu.dk/service.php?BepiPred-2.0) server and export results as csv (default parameters).

-      Save at A_linear_predictions/bepipred/bepipred_results.csv - See Note 1
+      Save at A_linear_predictions/bepipred/bepipred_results.csv
+      If Bepipred2.0 does not predict any epitope in your target sequence see Note1.

 7. Extract epitopes from Bepipred results using epixtractor_linear_bepipred.py.
 ```